Rabmuk/Teem/README.md

 	This is honestly one of the best teams I have ever worked on.
 Besides getting bullied by Chris and Candice occassionaly (jokingly of course... i think), we got along great the entire project.
 We fought through endless merge conflicts, fatal errors, styling issues and tears while trying to fix everything we broke to create a pretty cool application.
 Everyone contributed what they were assigned to do and we had no issues with people not attending meetings or communicating.
 I learned a lot about Foundation, CSS, HTML etc. and even refined my skills a little in PHP.I will miss all my teammates and it's been an absolute privelage to be part of Team Snapchat-Roulette <3

 Alex:
 	I still don’t believe that Plotka didn’t craft this teem (pun intended) himself.
 I had an awesome semester with a group of people who proved time and time again that they were rock solid people and contributors.
-Not sure how group are made for Capstone, but if its random I hope it get the same seed that this random generation had.
+Not sure how groups are made for Capstone, but if its random I hope it get the same seed that this random generation had.